angular-schule/website-articles/blog/2017-12-pure-immutable-operations/README.md

 # 3. - 10.
 Manipulating arrays

 Recently we found a pretty cool snippet on [Twitter](https://twitter.com/lukejacksonn/status/928244319760220160).
-It shows a collection immutable array operations using ECMAScript 2015 syntax:
+It shows a collection of immutable array operations using ECMAScript 2015 syntax:

 ```js
 // immutable-array.js